-See APPENDIX A-"SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT-Revenue Account" and "-Covenants as to Pledged Funds and Federal Highway Grant Anticipation Note Trust Fund."
+Account" and "-Covenants as to Pledged Funds and Federal Highway Grant Anticipation Note Trust Fund."

-Advance Construction Balance Covenant
+Advance Construction Balance Covenant ion Balance Covenant

 Pursuant to the procedures followed by the Federal Highway Administration (the "FHWA") in the administration of the Federal-Aid Highway Program, the Commonwealth may designate eligible highway construction projects for "Advance Construction" status.
 The aggregate amount so designated with respect to the Commonwealth and not yet converted into Obligation Authority constitutes the Commonwealth's "Advance Construction Balance."
-The Commonwealth may at any time, provided sufficient Obligation Authority is then available, convert any portion of its Advance Construction Balance to Obligation Authority.
+Unless otherwise limited by federal law, the Commonwealth may at any time, provided sufficient Obligation Authority is then available, convert any portion of its Advance Construction Balance to Obligation Authority.
 The Commonwealth would then be entitled to immediate reimbursement of the federal share of amounts actually expended by the Commonwealth with respect to projects allocable to the Advance Construction Balance.
 The Commonwealth would be reimbursed for subsequent expenditures on such projects in the usual fashion.
 See "THE FEDERAL-AID HIGHWAY PROGRAM-Operations" and "COMMONWEALTH PARTICIPATION IN THE PROGRAM."
 Under the Trust Agreement the Commonwealth has covenanted that, except to the extent otherwise required by applicable federal law or regulations, it will not cause or permit its Advance Construction Balance at any date to be less than the principal amount of Notes outstanding as of such date, after taking into account the principal amount of Notes, if any, to be paid, defeased or redeemed as the result of the conversion on such date of a portion of the Advance Construction Balance to Obligation Authority and taking into account any funds then on deposit in the Debt Service Fund and Redemption Fund to be applied to pay the principal of any Notes then outstanding, as certified by the State Treasurer to the Trustee at the time of such conversion.
-As of the date of this Official Statement, the Commonwealth is not aware of any applicable federal law or regulation that would restrict Commonwealth compliance with this covenant.
+For the purpose of this covenant, the term "Advance Construction Balance" shall not include any portion thereof related to the CA/T Project and identified in the then most recent finance plan for the CA/T Project filed from time to time by the Commonwealth with the FHWA as expected to be unavailable for conversion to Obligation Authority as a result of any applicable federal law limiting the aggregate amount of federal funding for the CA/T Project.
+Approximately \$344 million of Advance Construction related to the CA/T Project exceeds the \$8.549 billion limit on federal funding of the CA/T Project recently enacted and, so long as such excess condition or such limitation remains in effect, it will be excluded in calculating compliance with this covenant.
+As of the date of this Official Statement, the Commonwealth is not aware of any other applicable federal law or regulation that would restrict Commonwealth compliance with this covenant.
+See "COMMONWEALTH PARTICIPATION IN THE PROGRAM - Recent Developments."